 - We’re improving the data transfer between third-parties and Google Ads in the backend, so there’s no need for postback URLs anymore.

 - If you market your App in multiple Google Ads accounts, you can simply ‘link’ each of your Google Ads accounts and then import conversions.
-Or, if you use cross-account conversion tracking you can link to your manager account and import conversions there.
+Or, if you use cross-account conversion tracking, you can link to your manager account and import conversions there.

-These changes help simplify the integration, reduce reporting discrepancies between Google Ads and third-party app analytics providers, and make it easier to import the data you want into Google Ads.
+These changes help simplify the integration, reduce reporting discrepancies between Google Ads and third-party app analytics providers, and make it easier to import the data that you want into Google Ads.

 What’s changing in your Google Ads account

-If you have an existing conversion tracking integration with a third-party app analytics provider that’s part of the new App Attribution Partners program, then your app conversion tracking setup will be automatically migrated to the new integration.
+If you have an existing conversion tracking integration with a third-party app analytics provider that’s part of the new App Attribution Partners programme, then your app conversion tracking setup will be automatically migrated to the new integration.
 You’ll notice the following changes in your account:

-- Google Ads will automatically import new conversion actions for each of the events you track today with the old integration.
+- Google Ads will automatically import new conversion actions for each of the events that you track today with the old integration.
 The source for these new conversion actions will be “third-party app analytics”.

 - Google Ads will compare the stats sent from your third-party app analytics via the new and old conversion actions.
 We’ll then update your conversion settings and any App campaigns that target in-app actions.
 At the same time, we’ll disable the old conversion types so you won’t see double counting in the “Conversions” column.

 - The old conversion actions will be disabled.